-Pupils will initially learn about the Classic Model of Computing and how it can be applied to every gadget or system that they will have experienced.
-They will then develop design skills aimed at producing attractive and effective User Interfaces for mobile phone apps.
-As the unit progresses they will build up their ability to code a phone app using the blocky language in the App Lab suite of tools.
+Pupils will learn about the Classic Model of Computing and how it can be applied to all manner of gadgets and systems.
+They will develop design skills aimed at producing attractive and effective User Interfaces for mobile phone apps.
+As the unit progresses they will build up their ability to code a phone app using the App Lab blocky language.